Settings and Functions I First Mastered When Starting to Use Claude Code

 "stable": Use a version from about 1 week ago, skipping releases with major regressions

-After setting, run claude doctor to confirm that it has been applied.
+After configuring, run claude doctor to confirm your changes took effect.

 Creating instructions for Claude Code (CLAUDE.md)

-CLAUDE.md is an instruction document that is automatically loaded at the beginning of each session.
+CLAUDE.md is an instruction sheet that is automatically loaded at the beginning of each session.

-The purpose is to create a state where "you don't need to explain the same things every time."
+Its purpose is to create a state where "you don't have to explain the same thing every time."

 • ~/.claude/CLAUDE.md ← "personal rules" common to all projects